2025-12-20

 Q: How do I pass the initial government ATS screening?
 A: Use the exact terminology found in the official job posting.
 Focus on results rather than just duties.
 Quantify achievements and align your resume with the agency's preferred language and competency framework.

 Q: Can I apply for government jobs without prior public sector experience?
 A: Yes.
 Many agencies value transferable skills from private sector roles.
 Highlight project management, regulatory compliance, and stakeholder engagement experience.
 Emphasize your adaptability and commitment to public service.
+The federal government hires thousands of private-sector professionals each year through programs like the Presidential Management Fellows (PMF) initiative.

 Sources